Uchemena/Send-Automated-Certificates-using-Power-Automate/README.md

 # Send Automated Certificates using Power Automate
-Download the Power Automate flow for the YouTube video Send Automated Certificates using Microsoft and Power Automate
+Download the Power Automate flow for the YouTube video Send Automated Certificates using Microsoft word and Power Automate

 ![](/Automate%20Certificate.png)